 -

 Your niche is narrow or unusual.
-If you specialize in a stack or domain that is hard to describe with keywords — legacy system migrations, niche hardware integrations, industry-specific compliance work — keyword filters will either let through too many irrelevant projects or block projects you should see.
+If you specialize in a stack or domain that's hard to describe with keywords (legacy system migrations, niche hardware integrations, industry-specific compliance work), keyword filters will either let through too many irrelevant projects or block projects you should see.
 Your judgment outperforms filters in these edge cases.

 -